Golconde Dormitory

-Golconde Dormitory, or Golconde, is a private residence for the Sri Aurobindo Ashram in the town of Puducherry, India designed by architect Antonin Raymond, completed in 1942.
-Raymond designed the building to mitigate the effects of the hot and humid climate using reinforced concrete, the first building in India to use this technique, recognized as "The first modernist building in India".
+Golconde Dormitory, or Golconde, is a private residence and guest house for the Sri Aurobindo Ashram in the town of Puducherry, India.
+It was designed by architect Antonin Raymond and George Nakashima, completed in 1942.
+Raymond designed the building to mitigate the effects of the hot and humid climate using reinforced cast-in-place concrete, the first building in India to use this technique, recognized as "The first modernist building in India".